krok18/DE5-M5/README.md

 Through the use of Python and Pandas, we are able to;

-- Extract the original low quality data.
+- Extract the original .csv data.
 - Clean and transform the data.
+    - Remove null or N/A values.
+    - Remove duplicate rows.
+    - Fix data formatting such as date.
 - Enrich and gather quality metrics.
+    - Add duration of loan.
+    - Measure whether the data is valid.
+- Load the cleansed data into the destination.
-- Load the data into a new .csv file for use in PowerBI.
+    - For the purpose of this demo data is loaded into a new .CSV file.
+    - Option to load the data into SQL server.

 ## Analysis key points